 What are Natural Mood Enhancers?

 There exists a myriad of vitamins, supplements, and herbs out there that claim to boost mood and increase happiness.
 But what do these substances really do?
 What does it mean to be a “natural mood enhancer?”

 A natural mood enhancer is any substance derived by natural means from plants that has an effect on mood.
+Just having plants around you and living a greener lifestyle will obviously offer psychological benefits, but the act of caring for your plants can also help decrease stress and anxiety.
 Generally speaking, mood-enhancing herbs and natural compounds can be an effective way to balance out mental discomfort, aid in adapting to stressful situations, and even make it easier to focus on the tasks at hand.
 While these supplements are not produced in pharmaceutical settings, sometimes they are even recommended by medical doctors to aid in holistic healing, recovery, and promote the overall wellness of an individual.

 So, what are some of the best natural mood enhancers for both creativity and happiness?

 This plant is commonly regarded as nature’s natural antidepressant.
 Not only has it been used for centuries to calm the mind and promote restful sleep, but it also contains a number of compounds that have been known to reduce the breakdown of certain chemicals in the brain, resulting in decreases in anxiety and stress.
 In fact, some studies have shown Valerenic acid (found in Valerian Root) have similar effects on the brain to Valium and Xanax, without causing dependency, addiction, or other negative side effects common to pharmaceuticals.
 In addition to promoting relaxation and inhibiting stress, studies have found that Valerian Root also assists with focus and concentration.

 2. St. John’s Wort